TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-billing-questions-about-data-usage.md

 <properties
-    pageTitle="Questions about data usage"
+    pageTitle="Understanding more about data usage"
-    description="Questions about data usage"
+    description="Understanding more about data usage"
     service=""
     resource=""
     authors="AmirKe"